Life on the bubble: Brackets set for return of March Madness - WTMJ

 AP National Writer

-Kansas and Virginia, two programs hit with COVID-19 breakouts over the past week, made it into the bracket released Sunday by the NCAA selection committee.
-It was a signal that both teams believe they’ll have enough healthy players to be ready for their tip-offs next weekend.

-That there was any doubt about the Jayhawks and defending champion Cavaliers securing spots in the 68-team field was the most jarring reminder that the 2021 tournament itself will look and feel much different than any that’s come before.
+That there was any doubt about the Jayhawks and defending champion Cavaliers securing spots in the 68-team tournament was the most jarring reminder that the 2021 tournament itself is no sure thing.

-“The one thing I’ve found out through this, probably as much as anybody, is expect the unexpected,” said Kansas coach Bill Self.
+“There were a lot of different things about this year’s selection process,” said committee chairman Mitch Barnhart, the athletic director at Kentucky.

 A year after the tournament was canceled as the COVID-19 virus was mushrooming into a worldwide pandemic, all 68 teams will gather in Indiana for all 67 games beginning Thursday and ending April 3 and 5 with the Final Four.
 But all it takes is a single COVID outbreak to upend the finely calibrated beauty of that plan.
-Multiple outbreaks could crater the entire endeavor.

-Selection committee chair Mitch Barnhart said the committee was in frequent contact with leaders at Kansas and Virginia to ensure “the protocols were being met that would allow them to come to Indianapolis and participate.”

-“We’re confident at this point that we’re moving forward to tip off Thursday with a full field of 68,” Barnhart said.
+More than one and the entire endeavor could crater.

+“Heck of a game to start the tournament,” Barnhart said, with tongue in cheek.

 Four teams that didn’t make it — Louisville, Colorado State, St. Louis and Mississippi — have been put on stand-by.
 They could find their way into the bracket if a team in the field notifies the NCAA by Tuesday night that it must withdraw because of health concerns.
 After that, if a team pulls out, its opponent will advance via what is essentially a forfeit.

-Fittingly for such an unpredictable season, some teams hoping to sneak in off the bubble were denied when Oregon State, picked last in its conference in some preseason polls, and Georgetown, a storied program coached by its own former superstar, Patrick Ewing, won their conference tournaments to steal bids they wouldn’t otherwise have won.

-“It’s a different year.
-Different world,” Ewing said.
-“The pandemic has definitely changed everything.
-I’m here quarantining in a room for 24 to 48 hours before we can get out and do things.”

 Another unexpected entry is a familiar face: Rick Pitino.
 The coach, ousted at Louisville after a sordid recruiting scandal that enveloped the program for years, led his new team, Iona, from the ninth seed in the Metro Atlantic Athletic Conference all the way to the league title and the automatic bid that comes with it.
-Pitino said he’ll bring eight suits to Indy, just in case.
-Big talk for a team that played only 13 regular-season games because of COVID-19 concerns that sidelined the Gaels for weeks.
+The Gaels open Saturday against Alabama.
+Iona played only 13 regular-season games because of COVID-19 concerns that sidelined the Gaels for weeks.
 It was that kind of season.

-Speaking of which, for the first time since 1976, both Duke and Kentucky will both be missing from the tournament.
-Like Virginia and Kansas, Duke pulled out of its conference tournament last week because of COVID-19., marking the end of a 13-11 season that never got on track.
+And if hoops fans needed any more evidence of how unfamiliar this tournament will feel, maybe it’s this: For the first time since 1976, Duke and Kentucky will both be missing from the tournament.
+Like Virginia and Kansas, Duke pulled out of its conference tournament last week because of COVID-19.
+The Blue Devils announced that marked the end of their season, before telling the NCAA that, yes, they’d be available for March Madness if asked.
+But no dice.
+The 13-11 record wasn’t enough.

-Virginia and Kansas were never in doubt until the coronavirus hit both programs.
-The Jayhawks (20-8) will bring a No. 3 seed into the tournament’s West region (The NCAA chose to keep the usual geographical names of the regions even though everyone’s playing in the same place) while the Cavaliers (18-6) will be a 4 seed in the same part of the bracket.
-They come in as the most unusual of defending champions.

 They won it all in 2019, and were poised for the run at a repeat last March when sports got wiped off the map by the still-nascent pandemic.